JyJy32/Youtube-Info-to-OBS/README.md

 to get an executable

+you will also need an api key for the [youtube data api](https://developers.google.com/youtube/v3) and either put it as a env variable or use a .env file in the [server](/server) folder

 then you can add a browser source to OBS with url http://localhost:6969/current_video

 This is a very beta build atm and needs a lot of pollish